Member Handbook

 In addition to continuing to meet clinical eligibility, you must continue to meet Medicaid eligibility to remain in the waiver.

-It is important that you provide your local Department of Social Services (DSS) with all of the information they need to update your Medicaid eligibility, and that you read and respond to all letters they send you.
-It also important to let your care manager know of any address change, as this change can affect Medicaid eligibility and your NC Innovations waiver services.
+It is important to let your care manager know of any address change, as this change can affect Medicaid eligibility and your NC Innovations waiver services.
 Your care manager and your local DSS will let you know if a move will affect your Medicaid eligibility and Trillium enrollment.
 Your NC Innovations waiver services will move with you across North Carolina.

-You must continue to live in private homes or residential settings that meet NC Innovations waiver criteria.
+You must continue to live in a private home or residential setting that meet NC Innovations waiver criteria.

-There are reasons why you must leave the NC Innovations waiver even when you do not ask to leave, including:
+Below are reasons why you must leave the NC Innovations waiver even when you do not ask to leave:

 • You are no longer eligible for Medicaid.